'Thirsty for peace' Afghans march for 38 days, vow that's just a start

 They were welcomed along the way by villagers carrying the holy Quran, men singing and dancing or offering bread and yogurt, some in tears.

-"Everyone is really tired of war," said Iqbal Khaibar, a 27-year-old medical student who led the procession.
+"Everyone is really tired of war," said Iqbal Khyber, a 27-year-old medical student who led the procession.

 Mohammad Yasin Omid, 24, a teacher from Zabul province, said he joined the march on its 21st day.